-• 15th I. E. Melhus Graduate Student Symposium • Advances in Gene Silencing • APS-CSPP Joint Symposium on Plant Pathology and Disease Control • Blocking the Transmission of Vector-Borne Plant Pathogens, Dream or Reality? • Buzzing the Tower: Unmanned Aerial Vehicles (UAV)/Drones for Applications in Plant Pathology• Careers in Industry • Climate Cycles, Climate Forecasting, and Disease Cycles Spanning Multiple Years• Contributions from Population Genomics to Plant Pathology • Emerging Downy Mildew Diseases: Where Have We Been, Where Are We Going? • Engagement in Plant Pathology: You Can’t Start Too Early • Impact of Innovative Postharvest Practices on Trade and Food Safety • Impact of Repeat Elements on Genome Evolution and Pathogen Biology • Life Beyond the Plant: Bacterial Wars • Mycotoxins: From Production, Secretion, and Detection to Effects on Plants and Mammals • Nematology: From Microbiomes to Management • New Products & Services • Parallel Roads and Crossroads: Impact of Fusarium Wilt of Banana and Cotton with New Race Types • Participatory Plant Disease Research: Advancing Sustainable Food Production Through Farmer-Researcher Partnerships • Physiological Basis and Modeling for Climate-Induced Changes in Forest Pathogens and Their Hosts • Phytobiomes and Plant Health: What Do We Know, What Do We Need to Know • Phytophthora tentaculata, A Newly Introduced Nursery Pathogen and How Clean Stock Production Systems Can Limit Disease Spread • Plant Pathologists of the Future: Showcasing the Top Graduate Students from APS Division Meetings • Schroth Faces of the Future: Nematology • Seed Transmission of Vector-Borne Pathogens: Mysteries, Caveats, and Mechanisms
+• 15th I. E. Melhus Graduate Student Symposium • Advances in Gene Silencing • APS-CSPP Joint Symposium on Plant Pathology and Disease Control • Blocking the Transmission of Vector-Borne Plant Pathogens, Dream or Reality? • Buzzing the Tower: Unmanned Aerial Vehicles (UAV)/Drones for Applications in Plant Pathology• Careers in Industry • Climate Cycles, Climate Forecasting, and Disease Cycles Spanning Multiple Years• Contributions from Population Genomics to Plant Pathology • Emerging Downy Mildew Diseases: Where Have We Been, Where Are We Going? • Engagement in Plant Pathology: You Can’t Start Too Early • Impact of Innovative Postharvest Practices on Trade and Food Safety • Impact of Repeat Elements on Genome Evolution and Pathogen Biology • Life Beyond the Plant: Bacterial Wars • Mycotoxins: From Production, Secretion, and Detection to Effects on Plants and Mammals • Nematology: From Microbiomes to Management • New Products & Services • Parallel Roads and Crossroads: Impact of Fusarium Wilt of Banana and Cotton with New Race Types • Participatory Plant Disease Research: Advancing Sustainable Food Production Through Farmer-Researcher Partnerships • Physiological Basis and Modeling for Climate-Induced Changes in Forest Pathogens and Their Hosts • Phytobiome-Plant Interactions: Bridging Phytobiome Structure and Function • Phytophthora tentaculata, A Newly Introduced Nursery Pathogen and How Clean Stock Production Systems Can Limit Disease Spread • Plant Pathologists of the Future: Showcasing the Top Graduate Students from APS Division Meetings • Schroth Faces of the Future: Nematology • Seed Transmission of Vector-Borne Pathogens: Mysteries, Caveats, and Mechanisms

 (more information to follow)